+They may be used alongside conventional treatments.
 You may also hear people talk about ‘alternative therapies’.
 These are therapies that are taken instead of conventional approaches to treatment.

-Early studies on the effectiveness of acupuncture in treating hot flushes look promising.
 If you have had breast cancer with surgery or radiotherapy to the axilla (armpit), you should avoid having acupuncture on the affected arm and ensure sterile needles are used to help prevent lymphoedema.

 Hypnotherapy after cancer treatment can help people to make positive lifestyle changes and encourage positive emotions, such as calmness and relaxation.
 In women who have had breast cancer, purpose-designed hypnotherapy may improve hot flushes and improve sleep.